-Best practice checklist
+Consultation and cooperation in the workplace - best practice guide fairwork.gov.au | Fair Work Infoline: 13 13 94 | ABN: 43 884 188 232

 A best practice workplace involves more than just understanding and complying with the law.
-This checklist will help you work at best practice: Set your business up for good communication.
+This checklist will help you work at best practice:

+Set your business up for good communication.
 You can do this by implementing an internal communication strategy, establishing good communication channels and setting clear standards for communication in your workplace.
+Remember:

-Remember: key messages should be clear, consistent and given with context select communication channels carefully the communication should invite responses seek feedback on how your employees are receiving your communications.
+- $\circ$ $\;$ key messages should be clear, consistent and given with context - o select communication channels carefully - o the communication should invite responses - $\circ$ seek feedback on how your employees are receiving your communications.

 Analyse the change.
 Use a SWOT analysis (or similar) to help you identify the key strengths, weakness, opportunities and threats associated with the proposed change.
 Use your analysis to identify issues and inform the key messages for staff.

 Decide on a consultation strategy.
 Plan how you will consult your employees.
-When developing your consultation strategy consider: How will you help your employees understand the change and its potential impact on How will management and employees work together to identify and solve issues?
+When developing your consultation strategy consider:

+- How will you help your employees understand the change and its potential impact on them? - o How will management and employees work together to identify and solve issues?

 Review your position about the change.
 Consider the information and ideas shared by staff.

 Inform employees.
 Communicate the decision and reasons with employees and representatives.

 Implement the required changes.

+Consultation and cooperation in the workplace - best practice guide fairwork.gov.au | Fair Work Infoline: 13 13 94 | ABN: 43 884 188 232